Palm Civet

 Conservation Icon Cub Creek Science Camp

-CONSERVATION -The Palm Civet is categorized as LC (Least Concern) species by the IUCN.
+CONSERVATION -The Palm Civet is categorized as LC (Least Concern) by the IUCN.

 Cub Creek Animal Care Information

-Housing - Our Palm Civet lives in a large specialized enclosure, all by themselves to help accommodate their solitary lifestyle.
-Within their enclosure she has various tree branches on the walls and hanging from the ceiling, she loves climbing all around!
-The ground of the enclosure is bedded with shavings.
-There is also a large hide space within the tree branches and a large window for natural sunlight.
+Housing - Our Palm Civet lives in a large specialized enclosure, all by herself to help accommodate her species' solitary lifestyle.
+Within her enclosure she has various tree branches on the walls and ceiling that she loves to climb aroud on!
+The ground of the enclosure is bedded with shavings and features a large window for natural sunlight which she can usally be found hiding away from in her hide space among the tree branches.

-Diet - Just like in the wild, their diet consists of mainly fruit!
-They love a good mixture of apples and bananas, with other fruits, or the occasional mango or other sweet fruit.
-Their diet is supplemented with foods that meet the high-protein, high energy needs.
-This can include things like insects, sweet potatoes, sausage, eggs, and greens.
+Diet - Just like in the wild, our palm civit's diet consists mainly of fruit!
+She loves a good mixture of apples, bananas, and the occasional mango or other sweet fruit.
+Her diet is supplemented with high-protein, high energy foods such as various insects, sweet potatoes, sausage, eggs, greens, and more..

-Enrichment - We provide our Palm Civet with plenty of enrichment to keep them stimulated and healthy.
-When they were younger they began getting accustomed to human interaction, leaping onto shoulders being quite docile in nature.
-This stems from continual enrichment with toys and social interaction.
-During the summer, campers will make all kinds of toys for them, made out of cardboard and other materials!
+Enrichment - Our animal specialists work hard to provide our Palm Civet with plenty of enrichment to keep her stimulated and healthy.
+Continual enriching human interaction has made her quite docile and friendly in nature.
+During the summer, campers will make all kinds of toys out of wood, cardboard, stuffed animals and other materials so she always has something new to play with!